 Improves your talent brand

 An EVP isn’t just a selling point for your business but a statement about your company’s overall culture and values.
 It is a crucial element of building a strong employer brand as it outlines the factors which can unite teams, shared values and company-wide expectations.
 Your employer brand or talent brand, is essentially how your company is known to both employees and candidates alike.
 Having a strong EVP can act as guidelines for your employer brand; it sets the tone and establishes expectations amongst your workforce.
 This will support retention and talent acquisition for years to come.

-One core element of building and promoting an employer brand is employee advocacy.
+One core element of building and promoting a tech employer brand is employee advocacy.
 Having a strong EVP can increase the likelihood of employees recommending you to friends and family from 24% to 47%.
 Outlining your EVP and making it clear amongst all members of your business can almost double the chances of your team, leaving a positive review or advocating for you when it comes to recruitment.
 Outlining the overall mission and values makes it easier for employees to get behind your scaling tech business.

 Increases retention rates